 Renting a car

 Want to see more than the cities?
-Rent a car to really get to see what Spain has to offer.
-We also recommend making more than one booking.
+Rent a car to really see what Spain has to offer.
+We also recommend mixing different transports together.
 This way you can choose to alternate between flights, cars and public transport depending on your itinerary.
-Many car rental companies allow you to make a reservation by only paying a small part of the total rental amount, and cancellations are free if you cancel 48 hours before the trip.
+Many car rental companies allow you to make a reservation by only paying a small deposit, and cancellations are free if you cancel 48 hours before the trip.
 This can be much cheaper than renting a car two weeks before your trip.

 These are some tips and the documents you need to rent a car in Spain.

 - A valid driver’s license.
 Non-EU license holders may need an international driver’s license.
 Always check the rental requirements of the individual car hire company.

 - Credit or debit card.
 Many companies require customers to have a credit card, but Spain is one of the few countries where rental companies also accept other methods of payment, such as debit cards or even cash.

 - The speed limits are 120 km/h on highways and motorways, 100 km/h on conventional roads, 90 km/h on the rest of roads, and 50 km/h in urban areas.

 - The legal driving age is 18, however most car rental agencies require a minimum age of 22.
 If you are younger, Sixt rental cars accepts drivers from 18 but you’ll have to pay € 9.99 more per day.